dwi336/Jelly/README.md

 Made small compatibility changes for android version >19

-Moved to lineage-17.1 branch.
+Moved to lineage-18.1 branch.
-Merged with upstream project on 22.06.2020
+Merged with upstream project on 19.05.2021
 Port Kotlin changes to Java
+AsyncTask migration to coroutines omitted

 Feedback welcome